apache/rocketmq/docs/en/Design_Store.md

 ![](images/rocketmq_storage_arch.png)

 Message storage is the most complicated and important part of RocketMQ.
 This section will describe the three aspects of RocketMQ:
-* message storage architecture
+* Message storage architecture
 * PageCache and memory mapping
-* and RocketMQ's two different disk flushing methods.
+* RocketMQ's two different disk flushing methods.

 ## 1 Message Storage Architecture